joaquin-casanova/joaquin-casanova.github.io/content/posts/dbt_posts.md

 ### Get started with dbt
 The first thing that you need to know is that dbt can be access through **dbt Core** or **dbt Cloud**.
 > - #### dbt Cloud
-dbt Cloud is the fastest and most reliable way to deploy dbt but also comes with a [price](https://www.getdbt.com/pricing/) if you don't want be a unique use.
+dbt Cloud is the fastest and most reliable way to deploy dbt but also comes with a [price](https://www.getdbt.com/pricing/) if you don't want to be an unique user.

 > - #### dbt Core
 dbt Core is an open-source tool, that we can use to deploy dbt without cost.
 (Spoiler alert: We'll choose this way)